Words: Louise Miller Photos: Monica Tindall

 Panoramic cityscapes complement the classy simplicity of the decor at Pacific Standard Bar.
 Expansive windows, dark leather upholstery and an impressive bar lined with all manner of beverage bottles compose this elegant setting.
-We meet principal bartender Reuben Anandha who, after seven years at Marina Bay Sands in Singapore, accepted an invitation to return to home turf to head up and develop his unique vision for this stylish sky-high venue.
+We meet principal bartender Ruben Anandha who, after seven years at Marina Bay Sands in Singapore, accepted an invitation to return to home turf to head up and develop his unique vision for this stylish sky-high venue.

 Cocktail Menu Pacific Standard Bar

 California is the inspiration for the bar’s vibe: whilst the bar’s name refers to the state’s time zone, the menu is littered with the glitz and glamour of tinsel town.
 There are four cocktail categories: Hollywood High Balls, refreshing beverages suitable as palate cleansing aperitifs; Trip The Lights Fantastic – party drinks for getting in the mood for a night on the tiles; L. A. Noire – spirit on spirit nightcaps or digestives; and Sweet Tooth which, Reuben hastens to add, are ‘properly done’ and can be adapted for less sweet-toothed palates like mine.
 (All cocktails reviewed below are RM45.)